andres-condezo/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 - How to prevent code in your script from being executed when imported
 - How to use command line arguments with your Python programs

-## Tasks[Punctuation: ':']
+## Tasks':'

 - **0-add.py**
   A program that imports the function def add(a, b): from the file add-0.py and prints the result of the addition 1 + 2 = 3.

 - **1-calculation.py**
-  program that imports functions from the file calculator-1.py, does some Maths, and prints the result.
+  A program that imports functions from the file calculator-1.py, does some Maths, and prints the result.

 - **2-args.py**